Emruur/DevInsight/Diagrams/backend_specification.md

 - **Response Format**:
   - **Success**:
     - **Status Code**: 200 OK
-    - **Content**: JSON object where each key is a repository name, and the value is either a list of dates (strings) when analyses were completed or the string `"in_progress"` if an analysis is currently ongoing.
+    - **Content**: JSON object where each key is a repository name, and the value is either a list of dates (strings) when analyses were completed or []` if an analysis is currently ongoing.
   - **Example Response**:
     ```json
     {